ibalampanis/ai-ethics/guide.md

 11. IBM (2023).
 Shedding light on AI bias with real world examples.
 12. Li, F., Ruijs, N., & Lu, Y. (2022).
 Ethics & AI: A systematic review on ethical concerns and related strategies for designing with AI in Healthcare.
 13. Maria Luciana Axente and Ilana Golbin(2022).
 "Ten principles for ethical AI".
+14. Magramo, Heather Chen, Kathleen (2024).
+“Finance Worker Pays out $25 Million after Video Call with Deepfake “Chief Financial Officer.””
+CNN
-14. Pallardy, C (2023).
+15. Pallardy, C (2023).
 "The proliferation of artificial intelligence comes with big questions about data privacy and risk". *Information Week*.
-15. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
+16. Pinto, T. (2023) Ai Principles, Artificial Intelligence Act.
-16. Schneble, C.O., Elger, B.S. and Shaw, D.M.
+17. Schneble, C.O., Elger, B.S. and Shaw, D.M.
 (2020).
 Google’s Project Nightingale highlights the necessity of data science ethics review.
-17. Sinha, D. (2021).
+18. Sinha, D. (2021).
 Top 5 Most Controversial Scandals in AI and Big Data."
-18. Smith, A. (2019).
+19. Smith, A. (2019).
 "Privacy Challenges in AI Applications." *AI Today*, 5(2), 112-125.
-19. Spair, R. (2023).
+20. Spair, R. (2023).
 "The Ethics of AI Surveillance: Balancing Security and Privacy".
-20. Staff, C. (2024).
+21. Staff, C. (2024).
 AI Ethics: What It Is and Why It Matters.
-21. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
+22. Terra, M., Baklola, M., Ali, S., & Karim El-Bastawisy.
 (2023).
 "Opportunities, applications, Challenges and Ethical Implications of Artificial Intelligence in psychiatry".
-22. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"
+23. The World Economic Forum's article on "Why we need cybersecurity of AI: ethics and responsible innovation"
-23. UNESCO.
+24. UNESCO.
 (2023).
 "Recommendation on the Ethics of Artificial Intelligence: key facts".
-24. UNESCO.
+25. UNESCO.
 (April 21, 2023).
 "Artificial Intelligence: examples of ethical dilemmas". https://www.unesco.org/en/artificial-intelligence/recommendation-ethics/cases